Signed in as:

 encouraged to attend an Interest Meeting and then placed in the University Television Interest

-Program also known as UTIPS.
+Program also known as UTIP.
 Most University Television Interest Programs start at the

 beginning of fall semester and we welcome all majors to participate.
 Students learn skills such